WilliamQLiu/williamqliu.github.io/_posts/2015-07-06-highly-available-apps-aws.md

 ####<a id="faulttolerance">Fault Tolerance</a>

 __Fault Tolerance__ means built-in redundancy so apps can continue functioning when components fail

-*  Ability of a application to accommodate growth without changing design
+*  Ability of an application to accommodate growth without changing design
 *  Be able to recover from failure

 ##<a id="awsarchitecture">AWS Architecture</a>

 AWS encourages everything in the cloud as 'off-site' and 'multi-site'.

-*  Lots of great diagrams showing big picture of architecture here: http://aws.amazon.com/architecture/
+*  Lots of great diagrams showing big picture of architecture [here](http://aws.amazon.com/architecture/  "Diagrams of AWS Architecture")
 *  Single or Multi-Regions?
 Depends on how much money you have/want to spend and what your app does without say a key component like a database.
 Recommend to a single default region + multiple Availability Zones
 *  AWS is literally a programmable data center, automation is one of its key uses.
 Everything is API driven.
 Automate and test your highly available implementation.